Data structure basics

 arrays

-All data, both prescribed inputs and computed outputs, are stored in 5 arrays, some of which are multi-dimensional:
+Four arrays contain both prescribed inputs and computed outputs, some of which are multi-dimensional:

 ::AbstractVector{Float64}